neilsmiller/think_bayes/README.md

 Working through exercises from *Think Bayes* version 2, by Allen Downey.
+The book is __[freely available from the author](https://allendowney.github.io/ThinkBayes2/index.html)__!